scroiset/oopss-salt/README.rst

 ------------

-These Salt formulas are currently designed only for Debian GNU/Linux, and tested only with version 7.0 (Squeeze).
+These Salt formulas are currently designed only for Debian GNU/Linux, and tested with versions 6.0 and 7.0 (Squeeze and Wheezy).

 SaltStack above version 0.16 is required.